 Don’t forget about copywriting

 Interns are great, but they are at your organization to learn.
 They shouldn’t be the experts on policies or dictating your communication strategy, so why are you having them draft your email copy?
 Our team, with over 20 years of experience in copywriting for campaigns, non-profits, corporations and more, still spends a considerable amount of time researching, testing, and tweaking email copy.
-Anyone can write an email, but it takes practice, skill, and experience to know what will make for persuasive, engaging copy that motivates your user to convert.
+Anyone can write an email, but it takes practice, skill, and experience to know what will make for a persuasive, engaging copy that motivates your user to convert.

 Investing in skilled copywriters will elevate your email program, re-engage lapsed users, and potentially increase conversions.
 Users don’t usually sign up for an email program to give money; they sign up because they are interested in learning more about the product, campaign, or organization.
 Give the user what they want and write engaging copy that helps further your cause.